La Cadena de las Américas: Programming

 Eva Garza (Mexico), Elsa Miranda (Puerto Rico), Los Panchos Trio (Mexico), John Serry (United States of America), and Terig Tucci (Argentina).

-During World War II, programming which originated on La Cadena de Las Americas was also rebroadcast for the benefit of members of America's armed forces in Europe over the Armed Forces Network.
+During World War II, programming which originated on La Cadena de las Américas was also rebroadcast for the benefit of members of America's armed forces in Europe over the Armed Forces Network.

 International recognition

-Broadcasts in support of democratic ideals on La Cadena de Las Americas attracted the attention and recognition of a variety of leaders from around the world within the realms of diplomacy and entertainment.
+Broadcasts in support of democratic ideals on La Cadena de las Américas attracted the attention and recognition of a variety of leaders from around the world within the realms of diplomacy and entertainment.
 They included vocalists, actors and actresses from the Golden Age of Hollywood including Ronald Colman, Rita Hayworth, Edward G. Robinson, Kate Smith and Pat O'Brien.
 During its inaugural broadcast in 1942, the network's support of democratic ideals was also acknowledged by the Vice President of the United States Henry A. Wallace as well by several South American diplomates including: Alfredo Baldomir (President of Uruguay) Manuel Prado (President of Peru), Juan Antonio Rios (President of Chile), as well as the Presidents of Nicaragua and Venezuela.
 In 1943, the Consul General of Cuba Roberto Fernandez acknowledged the network's important role in promoting a greater understanding between the people of Cuba and United States by awarding Cuba's highest civilian decoration (the Carlos Manuel De Cespedes National Order of Merit) to William S. Paley and Edmund Chester.

 Post war era

 Paley noted that the CBS network assumed considerable financial obligations while operating his nonprofit network during World War II.
-In an effort to address this problem during the post-World War II era, supervision of La Cadena de Las Americas was slowly transferred from the CBS network to the United States Department of State's Voice of America system.
+In an effort to address this problem during the post-World War II era, supervision of La Cadena de las Américas was slowly transferred from the CBS network to the United States Department of State's Voice of America system.
 As foreign policy objectives shifted toward the reconstruction of Europe later in the decade, the CBS network withdrew its support of the short-wave network to South America while simultaneously enhancing its commercial presence in the region.